 The feeling of satisfaction they get as they play fosters their mental health.

 5. A child who is able to settle down and concentrate.

 The ability to focus on something that interests a youngster is an indicator that he is capable of learning.
 According to Dr. Montessori, “the child’s mind between the time of birth and six years of age is in the stage of an ‘absorbent mind’”.
 A teacher should recognize and take advantage of these highly perceptive stages through the introduction of materials and activities that are specially designed to stimulate the intellect.
 During these years, without conscious effort a child has the tremendous ability to learn and assimilate from the world around him.

-Again, it takes time for a child to build up a self-discipline as he learns this skill.
-I believe when the child loves doing what he does, he has a tendency to settle down and concentrate better and the attention span would last longer.
-I.e. I found the love for reading helps my daughters to focus in a long period of time.
+Again, it takes time for a child to build up a self-discipline as they learns this skill.
+I believe when the child loves doing what they do, they have a tendency to settle down and concentrate better and for longer.
+In my experience, I found the love of reading helps my daughters to focus in a long period of time.
 Early literacy can be a tool to help a child to possess this skill.
-However, each child has different interest, he can learn this skill through different activities such as solving puzzles, building blocks, or drawing etc. Children, especially preschoolers, are particularly receptive to certain external stimuli.
-We use the Montessori program, which allows independent learning, interaction with a child’s surroundings, and the opportunity for a child to pursue his or her own ideas in subjects that interest him or her for long, uninterrupted blocks of time.
+However, each child has different interest, they can learn these skill through different activities such as solving puzzles, building blocks, or drawing etc. Children, especially preschoolers, are particularly receptive to certain external stimuli.
+We use the Montessori program, which allows independent learning, interaction with a child’s surroundings, and the opportunity for a child to pursue their own ideas in subjects that interest them for long, uninterrupted blocks of time.